0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

   --amount 1000
 ```

-To check current balance, you can use `cb-sol-cli erc20 balance` command.
+To check the current balance, you can use `cb-sol-cli erc20 balance` command.

 ```bash
 # Check ERC20 token balance